What Is Preference Optimization Doing, and Why?: DPO and PPO as Case Studies

-When it comes to \emph{loss reweighting}, as shown in Figure~\ref{fig:ppo behave c}, we observed that the middle and top weighted components exhibit negative impacts on the final responses, with the top weighted data having a much stronger effect.
-On the other hand, $\mathcal{G}$ for the bottom weighted data is closer to $0$, which is expected as their $\vert\hat A\vert$ values are close to $0$, resulting in near-zero reweighting.
-To further comprehend the behaviors of the middle and top weighted components, we monitored the average raw advantages (instead of absolute advantages) for each weighted component in Figure~\ref{fig: ppo average advantages}.
-As we can see, the middle weighted data exhibit overall positive advantages.
+When it comes to \emph{loss reweighting}, Figure~\ref{fig:ppo behave c} shows that the middle- and top-weighted components exhibit negative impacts on the final responses, with the top-weighted data having a much stronger effect.
+In contrast, $\mathcal{G}$ for the bottom-weighted data remains closer to zero, as expected, as their $\vert\hat A\vert$ values are near zero and thus induce almost no reweighting.
+To better comprehend the behavior of the middle- and top-weighted components, we monitored their average raw advantages, rather than absolute advantages, in Figure~\ref{fig: ppo average advantages} of Appendix~\ref{app:support}.
+Therein, the middle-weighted data exhibit overall positive advantages.
 Along with their negative $\mathcal{G}$, this suggests that data with positive advantages do not always dominate the learning directions.
-Instead, previously achieved positive reward actions may be superseded by newly explored ones.
-For the top weighted data, it appears that their negative $\mathcal{G}$ straightforwardly stems from the overall negative advantages, indicating that these tokens are overall dispreferred and thus unlearned.
+Instead, previously rewarded actions may be superseded by newly explored ones.
+For the top-weighted data, the negative $\mathcal{G}$ appears to stem from their overall negative advantages, indicating that these tokens are overall dispreferred and thus unlearned.